-Pragmatic programmer know that there’s no such thing as perfect software.
+Pragmatic programmers know that there’s no such thing as perfect software.
 They know that change is the only constant, so they design the software to make it easier to change.
-They take responsibility of their work, communicate with teams in the language they’ll understand.
+They take responsibility for their work and communicate with teams in the language they’ll understand.

-Pragmatism is one value that we expect everyone in the team to adopt.
+Pragmatism is one value that we expect everyone on the team to adopt.
 In fact, it is so important for us that we have it as part of our tagline:

 Pragmatic software engineering, released to production.

 Nobody wants to work with brilliant jerks.
 We don’t either.